Prospects for New Physics from gauge Left-Right-Colour-Family Grand Unification hypothesis: Conclusions

 We have found that if the intermediate scales induced by the soft SUSY breaking sector lie within a range of approximately $10^2-10^3~\mathrm{TeV}$, the model contains three families of vector-like leptons within the reach of LHC measurements or future High-Energy/High-Luminosity LHC upgrades.
 Our framework features the minimum of three (and maximum of five) light Higgs doublets at the electroweak scale providing a Cabibbo mixing consistent with the top-charm and bottom-strange mass hierarchies as well as massless first-generation quarks at tree-level.
 The inclusion of one-loop corrections with mild hierarchies supply the necessary ingredients to potentially generate realistic quark masses and mixing angles consistent with measurements.

 Furthermore, we have commented on the possibility for at least one or two light generations of VLQs (below $10~\ro{TeV}$ or so) being potentially accessible at the LHC or future colliders.
 The decoupling between light and heavy VLQ generations is dominated by the size of the SHUT superpotential Yukawa coupling $\mathcal{Y}_2\ll \mathcal{Y}_1$ -- the same effect that reproduces the top-charm and bottom-strange mass hierarchies.
 This is different from the mass suppression mechanism of the light VLLs relative to the $M_{\rm S}$ scale which essentially follows from the quantum (loop) effects incorporating the soft SUSY breaking interactions and mass terms.
+The size of the soft-SUSY breaking terms and the freedom that they add to the model with a total of 35 mass-dimensional parameters provides enough freedom to make the SM Higgs and Yukawa sectors consistent with phenomenology and potentially realisable with not too strong fine-tuning.

 The SHUT model also offers a rich neutrino sector with the possibility for three sub-eV states and twelve heavy ones, with masses within the range of $10^2-10^3~\mathrm{TeV}$.
 Additional gauge bosons, and in particular a $Z^\prime$ with flavour non-universal couplings to different generations, may also emerge in the particle spectrum.
 Such very particular features of the light fermion and gauge boson spectrum potentially offer new smoking gun signatures for phenomenological tests of the SHUT model at current and future collider experiments.